MonCorona/MonCorona/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on MKS Architecture
-- 🌱 I’m currently learning programming
+- 🌱 I’m currently learning javascript
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on microsoft
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about book´s
 - 📫 How to reach me: @montse290 or moncorona28@gmail.com